Skip to content

 Now you can power off and secure your COLDCARD in a safe place until you want to sign a transaction and spend from it, several addresses will be catalogued in Sparrow Wallet so you can continue depositing to your COLDCARD via Sparrow Wallet without having to reconnect it every time.
 It is best practice to confirm each receiving address on the COLDCARD itself and or your saved .csv file and additionally to only use each address once.

 When you are ready to sign a transaction to spend Bitcoin, it is necessary to create a PSBT in order to maintain the air-gapped benefit.
 You can deposit Bitcoin with your COLDCARD disconnected but to spend Bitcoin, the COLDCARD needs to sign the transaction.
 Sparrow Wallet is used to build the transaction based on your available Unspent Transaction Outputs (UTXOs) and the information you enter when constructing the transaction.
-The PSBT details are passed between Sparrow Wallet and the COLDCARD using the microSD card.
+The PSBT details are passed between Sparrow Wallet and the COLDCARD using the MicroSD card.

 To create a PSBT, navigate to the Spend tab on the left-hand side in Sparrow Wallet.
 There, you can paste the address you are sending to, add a label, enter an amount to send, and choose a miners fee rate, etc. Once you have everything set, click on Create Transaction.
 On the next screen, double check the details then click on Finalize Transaction for Signing.
 Then you will be asked what you want to do with the finalized PSBT.
 In this case, click on Save Transaction and Sparrow Wallet will launch the file explorer.
-Navigate to the microSD card and save the PSBT there.
-Then safely eject the microSD card.
+Navigate to the MicroSD card and save the PSBT there.
+Then safely eject the MicroSD card.

-Insert the microSD card into the COLDCARD.
+Insert the MicroSD card into the COLDCARD.
 If necessary, power on your COLDCARD using the COLDPOWER 9-volt battery adaptor or USB adaptor.
 Then enter your COLDCARD PIN prefix, verify your anti-phishing words, and enter the PIN suffix.
 From the main menu choose Ready to Sign.
 Then the details of the PSBT will be displayed and you can confirm that the address and the amount and the miners fee are correct.

 Then hit OK (✔) to sign.
-Once the file is signed it will be saved as a new file to the microSD card.
-You can then eject the microSD card and securely log out of your COLDCARD and power it down.
+Once the file is signed it will be saved as a new file to the MicroSD card.
+You can then eject the MicroSD card and securely log out of your COLDCARD and power it down.

-Eject the microSD card from the COLDCARD, insert to the USB adaptor, insert the adaptor into the desktop computer.
+Eject the MicroSD card from the COLDCARD, insert to the USB adaptor, insert the adaptor into the desktop computer.
 Ensure Bitcoin Core and Sparrow Wallet are open.
 Then from the file explorer, simply double-click on the signed PSBT file and it should open automatically in Sparrow Wallet.
 Alternatively, from Sparrow Wallet navigate to File > Open Transaction then choose File from the menu of options and navigate to the file location of the signed PSBT.
 Either way, then click on the Broadcast Transaction button to send the signed transaction to the Bitcoin Network.

 At the time of broadcast you should see the transaction in Bitcoin Core as well as receive a notification in Sparrow Wallet.
 Again, you can copy the transaction ID and paste in your preferred block explorer to watch for confirmations.